Vladsip/Excel-Projects-Nick-Barousse/README.md

 # My Excel Data Analytics Portfolio

 Welcome!
-This repository contains all the Excel files I created while learning and practising data analytics.
-Each project focuses on solving a specific problem and demonstrates key Excel skills for analysing and visualising data.
+This repository contains all the Excel projects I created while learning and practising data analytics, inspired by Nick Barousse’s course.
+Each project tackles a specific problem and demonstrates key Excel skills for analysing and visualising data.

 ## 1. Salary Dashboard
 An interactive Excel dashboard designed to help job seekers explore salary ranges for different roles and verify whether they are being fairly compensated.